Rollover image to view stand-ins

 - Create a new scene.
 Create a new stand-in by going to Arnold>Stand-in>Create.
 You should see the stand-in represented as a bounding box.

-Stand-in viewed as bounding box in Maya viewport
+Stand-in viewed as a bounding box in Maya viewport

 - Select the stand-in and open the attribute editor.
 Under path, choose the .ass file that we exported as our stand-in model.